ngdevelop-tech/ngx-fancy-logger/projects/ngx-fancy-logger/README.md

 **ngx-fancy-logger** is a console logger for angular applications.
 It provides various features like log levels, labels, time etc.

-## Features
+## Key Features

-- Log Levels (INFO=0, DEBUG=1, WARNING=2, ERROR=3 ).
+- Different Log Levels (INFO=0, DEBUG=1, WARNING=2, ERROR=3).
-- Log Levels are displyed in Label form with assigned color style.
+- Log Levels are displayed in Label form with assigned color style or default colors.
 - Show/Hide Time
+- Show/Hide Emogi for each Log Level
+- Show Header on console (`color` and `fontSize` configurable)
+- Debug RxJS Observable Stream using `debugOperator()` operator function
-- Can configure each setting with `LoggerConfig` in `forRoot` (which allows us to configure `environment` specific configuration).
+- Can configure each setting with `LoggerConfig` in `forRoot` (which allows us to configure `environment` specific configuration) or using `updateConfig()` method.
+- Reset configuration using `resetConfig()` method
-- Can configure Log Level in config. that will only show log of that level and above. eg. if you set logLevel to `WARNING`, it will only show logs for `WARNING` and `ERROR`.
+- Environment Specific Log Level Restriction. eg. if you set `logLevel` to `WARNING`, it will only show logs for `WARNING` and `ERROR`.
-- Can configure Log Level Colors.
+- Can configure Log Level Colors and Emojis.
-- All default console features.
+- Can Disable all logs

 ## Installation